Jocelyn Hagen

-Jocelyn Hagen is an American composer based in Minnesota.
+Jocelyn Hagen (born 1980) is an American composer based in Minnesota.
 She composes primarily for voice: solo, chamber and choral, but also has composed for chamber, wind, and orchestral ensembles.
 She has explored large-scale multimedia works, electro-acoustic music, dance, and opera.

 Hagen is the co-founder and co-owner of Graphite Publishing, an online vocal music publisher of digital scores.
 Hagen's music is independently published through JH Music, as well as through Graphite Publishing, G. Schirmer, Boosey and Hawkes, Santa Barbara Music Publishing, and Fred Bock Music Publishing.

 Biography

-Hagen was born in Minneapolis, Minnesota, but was raised in Valley City, North Dakota.
+Hagen was born in 1980 in Minneapolis, Minnesota, but was raised in Valley City, North Dakota.
 She began piano lessons with her mother, Sara, who then joined the music faculty at Valley City State University.
 Hagen learned piano quickly, and by the time she was in the second grade, she was able to accompany choir performances at Washington Elementary.
 She began experimenting with composition during her piano studies.
 She also learned the trumpet and horn and performed with school bands, as well as participating in musical theater and singing with choirs.
 When Hagen was a high school senior, her choir director, Cindy Peterson, nurtured her compositional talent.
 Hagen composed a piece for the women's choir, Evening Star, with text by Edgar Allan Poe.

 After graduating from high school, Hagen began studies at St. Olaf College.
 During her freshman year, she sang with Manitou Singers, the first-year women's chorus at St. Olaf.
 During the first semester of her sophomore year, Hagen transferred to Arizona State University.
 However, she soon returned to St. Olaf College and sang with the St. Olaf Chapel Choir, conducted by Robert Scholz.
 She studied composition with Timothy Mahr and Peter Hamlin.
 Hagen graduated Magna Cum Laude from St. Olaf in 2003 with a Bachelor of Music in Theory and Composition, as well as a Bachelor of Music in Vocal Music Education.

 Hagen then earned a Master of Arts in Composition from the University of Minnesota, where she studied with Doug Geers and Judith Lang Zaimont, and graduated summa cum laude in 2006.
 After participating in a consortium commission for one of Hagen's pieces, St. Catherine University offered Hagen a position as adjunct professor.
 Hagen taught orchestration in this role in 2007 and 2009.

 Hagen served as composer-in-residence for The Singers from 2004 to 2014.
 From 2004 to 2005, Hagen was the composer-in-residence for the American Composer's Forum "Composer-in-the-schools" program at St. Paul Central High School in St. Paul, Minnesota.
 She was composer-in-residence at Valley City State University from 2006 to 2007, at Shorter College from 2008 to 2009, at St. Catherine University from 2010 to 2011.
 She is currently composer-in-residence at North Dakota State University.